 Overlook Foundation inspires others to help us touch lives, change lives, and save lives.
 To improve the health of individuals and families, they support advanced technology, renowned experts, patient-friendly facilities, research, and innovative programs at Overlook Medical Center in Summit, NJ.

 New Jersey Monthly has added a “Bone and Joint” physician award to its annual “Top Doctors” issue.
 There will be a section in this month’s magazine, and we are happy to announce the selection of Dr. Marco Ucciferri, DPM for Midfoot (open repair and reconstruction).
+Congratulations on this acknowledgement and thank you for all that you do for our patients!

 Annie Zaleski, for Dr. Marco Ucciferri, Summit Medical Group